Guilderm/SnowballPlanner/README.md

 - **Key Result 3.2 [🔜]:** Ensure full responsiveness of the application across mobile devices, tablets, small laptops, and large desktops.
 - **Key Result 3.3 [🔜]:** Implement a real-time, interactive dashboard using React, D3.js, or Chart.js.
 - **Key Result 3.4 [🔜]:** Achieve a Lighthouse performance score of 90 or above on both mobile and desktop.
+- **Key Result 3.5 [🔜]:** Incorporate features to mitigate the intention-action gap, such as progress tracking, personalized reminders, and gamification.
+- **Key Result 3.6 [🔜]:** Provide tutorials and embedded learning to help users overcome initial barriers.

 ### Objective 4:
 **Ensure the Application is Secure and Protects User Data by Implementing Robust Security Practices**

-- **Key Result 4.1 [🔜]:** Implement Content Security Policy (CSP) headers to mitigate XSS attacks, achieving a CSP rating of "A" using tools like Mozilla Observatory.
+- **Key Result 4.1 [🔜]:** Implement the NIST Cybersecurity Framework to enhance overall security posture.
-- **Key Result 4.2 [🔜]:** Conduct a security audit with tools like Zed Attack Proxy and Qualys Web Application Scanning, fixing 100% of identified critical vulnerabilities.
-- **Key Result 4.3 [🔜]:** Encrypt sensitive user data at rest (e.g., passwords, financial information) using AES-256.
-- **Key Result 4.4 [🔜]:** Ensure all sensitive data in transit is encrypted using HTTPS/TLS.
-- **Key Result 4.5 [🔜]:** Implement multi-factor authentication (MFA) for user accounts.
-- **Key Result 4.6 [🔜]:** Implement a cloud-based identity and access management (IAM) platform like Auth0 for secure user authentication and authorization.
+- **Key Result 4.2 [🔜]:** Minimize the collection of Personal Identifiable Information (PII) by avoiding unnecessary data such as bank account numbers and Social Security numbers.
-- **Key Result 4.7 [🔜]:** Integrate static application security testing (SAST) into the CI/CD pipeline to detect and fix vulnerabilities before deployment.
+- **Key Result 4.3 [🔜]:** Integrate security into the CI/CD pipeline (DevSecOps) to ensure that security checks are automated at every stage of development, from code commits to production deployments.
-- **Key Result 4.8 [🔜]:** Implement security best practices for dependencies using tools like Dependabot or Snyk.

 ### Objective 5:
 **Demonstrate Expertise in Technical Writing by Creating Comprehensive and Clear Documentation for the Debt-Free Planner Project**